Prosecco has come from nowhere to be one of the nation’s favorite alcoholic drinks. And over recent years, other ‘new drinks’...

 It’s mission is to help them deliver effective and efficient patient centred care.
 This is done by providing guidance and support services, These include training, events and knowledge sharing.

 Primary Care is the first point of contact that most of us have with the health system.
 It provides a holistic, person centred approach to care, rather than focusing on disease oriented services.

 Through Primary Care the majority of preventative and curative health needs, health promotion and care monitoring requirements are fulfilled.
-This is achieved through a combination of universal access to comprehensive services delivered by multi-professional teams.
+We achieve this with a combination of universal access to comprehensive services delivered by multi-professional teams.
 They work continuously to address the health needs of the population.
 As a result, Primary Care enables joined up patient care, within a sustained partnership with patients and informal care givers.

 The NAPC engages its membership through surveys, requests for views and participation in events.
 The NAPC and other bodies, including NHS England, Department of Health (on their working groups), the General Practice Committee of the BMA and other national organisations, organise these events.

 So it was a great honour to join the Council of the National Association of Primary Care, in September 2016.
-It is a Council of healthcare professionals from many disciplines.
+Especially, as it is a Council of healthcare professionals from many disciplines.
 Accordingly we have pharmacists; dentists; doctors and others working together.

-There is an opportunity to meet the NAPC at two forthcoming events.
+Furthermore, there is an opportunity to meet the NAPC at two forthcoming events.
 On June 14th & 15th we are exhibiting at Confed 17, in Liverpool.
 This convention is just one week after the general election.
-It brings together health and social care leaders to hear the detail behind the new government’s plans for the NHS.
+In addition, it brings together health and social care leaders to hear the detail behind the new government’s plans for the NHS.
 And it is a great opportunity to debate what it means in practice.